RasenRhino/SimplifiedKleros/report.md

 **Dispute Creation:** An arbitrable contract (e.g., an Escrow) raises a dispute.

 **Juror Selection:** Jurors are drawn based on the weight of their staked tokens.
 Kleros selects an odd number of jurors to minimize the chance of a tie.
-However, situations may still arise—for example, with 7 jurors, if one fails to reveal their vote, a 3-3 tie can occur.
+However, situations may still arise for example, with 7 jurors, if one fails to reveal their vote, a 3-3 tie can occur.
 See [section 5.7](#57-handling-tie-events) for a discussion of how such cases are handled, and tests `testTieNoRedistribution` and `testTieResultsInUndecided` for concrete executions.

 **Commit Phase:** Selected jurors submit a hash of their vote (`keccak256(vote + salt)`).
 This prevents "bandwagoning" where jurors simply copy the visible majority to secure their reward.